marcinmosiolek/data-mancer/README.md

 ```

 ## Conclusions
-The system presented here is a great starting point for experimenting with multi-agent systems in data analysis.
+The system presented here is a great starting point for experimenting with multiple-agent systems in data analysis.
 However, it’s not yet mature enough to be considered a production-ready tool.
 Both the prompts and agents have limitations in their current capabilities.
 Still, this setup offers a promising glimpse into what could be possible with further development and as more advanced iterations of large language models emerge.

 Feel free to contribute to this project and make it the open-source tool of choice for data analysis!